GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 - https://www.vb-audio.com/Cable/index.htm#DownloadCable
 - Not only will it allow you to use your speaker's audio easily
 - But depending on your system, it not might even run properly without the APIs it provides
-- To use VB-CABLE follow the guide in the "Readme.txt"
+- To use VB-CABLE follow the guide in the "WindowsReadme.txt"

 ## Future Ideas:
 #### In order of importance:
+- Add true multiprocessing
-- Implement a better solution to using speakers on Linux
+- Add a option to scale the frequencies
 - Make a profile/config feature
-- Add a "Curvy" modifier
+- Implement a loop back to speakers on Linux/Windows
 - General optimizing
 - Fix how transparency is done on Windows
 - Overhaul the old Linux terminal version